Why your approach to Teams governance is wrong

 It’s at this point that I need to reach for my stress ball.

 To say that this is the extent of “Teams governance” isn’t just naïve, it’s wrong.
-Sure, some might recognise that there are other elements that need to be considered, but rarely do I see or hear anyone go into them.
+Sure, some might recognize that there are other elements that need to be considered, but rarely do I see or hear anyone go into them.
 And that’s the part that is wrong.

-Microsoft Teams is not an entity unto itself.
+Yes, Microsoft Teams Reporting is very important.
+However, Microsoft Teams is not an entity unto itself.
 It is the sum of the parts underneath it and across the entire Microsoft 365 platform.
 As illustrated in the previous section, if you don’t address these – then you haven’t done your governance job.

 Let’s pick apart the three governance decisions many people rest on.